tarantool/doc/doc/reference/reference_lua/yaml.rst

 The YAML output structure can be specified with ``__serialize``:

 * 'seq', 'sequence', 'array' - table encoded as an array
-* 'map', 'mappping' - table encoded as a map.
+* 'map', 'mappping' - table encoded as a map
-* function - the meta-method is called to unpack serializable representation of table, cdata or userdata objects.
+* function - the meta-method called to unpack serializable representation of table, cdata or userdata objects

-'seq' or 'map' also enable flow (compact) mode for YAML serializer (flow="[1,2,3]" vs block=" - 1\n - 2\n - 3\n").
+'seq' or 'map' also enable the flow (compact) mode for the YAML serializer (flow="[1,2,3]" vs block=" - 1\n - 2\n - 3\n").

-Serializing 'A' and 'B' with different ``__serialize`` values causes different
+Serializing 'A' and 'B' with different ``__serialize`` values brings different
 results:

 .. code-block:: tarantoolsession